-- 1. Press and hold the TIME button until the hours blink. - 2.
+- 1. Push and hold the TIME button until the hours blink. - 2.
 Adjust the hours by turning the right side TUNE/ SCROLL control knob. - 3.
-After adjusting the hours, press the right side TUNE/ SCROLL control knob to set the minutes.
+After adjusting the hours, push the right side TUNE/ SCROLL control knob to set the minutes.
 The minutes will begin to blink. - 4.
 Adjust the minutes using the right side TUNE/ SCROLL control knob.
-Press the TUNE/SCROLL control knob to save time change. - 5.
-To exit, press any button/knob or wait five seconds.
+Push the TUNE/SCROLL control knob to save time change. - 5.
+To exit, push any button/knob or wait five seconds.

-The clock can also be set by pressing the SETUP button.
-For vehicles equipped with satellite radio, press the SETUP button, use the TUNE/SCROLL control to select SET CLOCK, and then follow the above procedure, starting at Step 2.
-For vehicles not equipped with satellite radio, press the SETUP button and then follow the above procedure, starting at Step 2.
+The clock can also be set by pushing the SETUP button.
+For vehicles equipped with satellite radio, push the SETUP button, use the TUNE/SCROLL control to select SET CLOCK, and then follow the above procedure, starting at step 2.
+For vehicles not equipped with satellite radio, push the SETUP button and then follow the above procedure, starting at step 2.

-Press the INFO button for an RDS station (one with call letters displayed).
+Push the INFO button for an RDS station (one with call letters displayed).
 The radio will return a Radio Text message broadcast from an FM station (FM mode only).

-Pressing the RW (Rewind) or FF (Fast Forward) buttons causes the tuner to search for the next frequency in the direction of the arrows.
+Pushing the RW (Rewind) or FF (Fast Forward) buttons causes the tuner to search for the next frequency in the direction of the arrows.
 This feature operates in either AM or FM frequencies.